 If you choose to go the "staffing for shoulder season" route, Schedule Engine is the perfect tool to support you through the peak season.
 Then, you can reimagine CSRs' roles to drive new business and use Schedule Engine to support it.

-Through our live services: chat and voice, you can leverage our customer service representatives (CSR) team to take your calls and chats when demand picks up.
+Through our live services: Live Chat and Live Voice, you can leverage our customer service representatives (CSR) team to take your calls and chats when demand picks up.
 We charge our live services at a per-use rate—so you only pay for what you use.
 In other words, your expenses will mirror your revenue and demand, as they should.

 Hear what Craig Sabol, Service Manager at our client, Presidential Heating & Air, had to say about it: "Schedule Engine has reduced the amount of inbound calls to a point where we did not have to hire a seasonal CSR as in past years.
 It also frees up our current CSRs to find additional business."